We developed the NOURISHING framework to highlight where governments need to take action to promote healthy diets and reduce overweight and obesity.

 The neighbourhood food environment – the retailers and other outlets where we buy our food – are the means through which people access the food supply.
 There is clear evidence that this environment influences the decisions we make about what we eat.

-In 2013 in Mexico City, the Less Salt, More Health initiative was launched.
-It is a voluntary agreement between city government and the trade group representing restaurants to encourage restaurants to provide salt shakers only if guests ask for them.
+Launched in 2013 in Mexico City, the Less Salt, More Health initiative is a voluntary agreement between city government and the trade group representing restaurants to encourage restaurants to provide salt shakers only if guests ask for them.
 In April 2014, it was announced that 2,438 restaurants had voluntarily joined the initiative.
 Employers in these sectors supported its implementation for the benefits involved for the health of the population.

 Awareness is one precursor to eating well.
 The evidence suggests that public campaigns can boost awareness.
 To influence consumption, they need to be sustained and use multiple channels.